HeroicKatora/abpfiff/Readme.md

+A library to interact with BPF kernel state.

+Just simple, pure idiomatic Rust-based bindings to manage user-space state necessary for interacting with the kernel system.
+Some little helpers are added but not beyond the minimalism (avoids generics or extra dependencies).

 ## Goals

 In decreasing order of priority.

-* Safer than direct system calls.
+* Safer than direct system calls
-* Pure Rust code, no C dependency.
+* Pure Rust code, no C dependency
-* Minimal dependencies for OS interaction.
+* Minimal dependencies for OS interaction
+* Efficient

+Non-Goals:
-* Efficient.
+* Replacement for `libbpf`
+* A C interface, to be re-evaluated later
+* An `async` style of implementation.
+It should be possible to achieve all functionality with synchronous code.
+However, optional concurrency may be introduced with `async` where efficient.
+* Binary analysis and manipulation of BPF programs

 ## Implementation

-Note that the implementation will _not_ link directly against any `libc` functions.
+Note that the implementation does _not_ need link directly against any `libc` functions.
 Rather, it defines an expected interface in terms of free C functions (`sys::SysVTable`).
 The caller can fill it with functions loaded statically or dynamically from a linker but also with another equivalent